marcaureledivernois/tweet_sklearn/README.md

 Please cite our paper using the following citation :

-M.-A. Diveronis and D. Filipovic.
+M.-A. Divernois and D. Filipovic.
 StockTwits Classified Sentiment and Stock Returns.
 Digital Finance (forthcoming), 2023.